Emergent Care / Stabilization:

-Neonatal listeriosis is a (typically) transplacentally contracted disease caused by the presence of the Gram-positive motile rods, facultative intracellular, foodborne pathogen known as Listeria monocytogenes.
-The patient population especially susceptible to listeriosis includes the elderly, the immunosuppressed, and those who are pregnant.
-It is important to note that L. monocytogenes is ever present in nature as it in is found in the faecal flora of many mammals and is a common foodborne illness.
-Possible contaminated food sources include unpasteurized dairy products, soft cheeses, raw vegetables, prepared deli meats and salads, refrigerated meat spreads, and smoked seafood.
+Neonatal listeriosis is a (typically) transplacentally contracted infection caused by the presence of the facultative intracellular gram-positive motile rods, known as Listeria monocytogenes, a foodborne pathogen.
+While rare, neonatal infection is associated with high rates of neurologic morbidity and mortality.
+Listeria monocytogenes is ubiquitous in nature and is found in the fecal flora of many mammals; listeriosis is a common foodborne illness.
+Possibly contaminated food sources include unpasteurized dairy products, soft cheeses, raw vegetables, prepared deli meats and salads, refrigerated meat spreads, and smoked seafood.

-In the United States, there have been reported incidents of food product recalls due to the concerns of listerial contamination thanks to routine screening and surveillance.
-Despite of this strict surveillance, sporadic outbreaks of listerial food poisoning have been seen in the community.
+In the United States, there have been food product recalls due to listerial contamination identified through routine screening and surveillance.
+Despite such strict surveillance, sporadic outbreaks of listerial food poisoning still occur.

-As the typical mode of transmission of Listeria to neonates is via a pregnant woman, it is essential to be aware of symptoms and signs present in the expecting mother as well as the neonate.
-Listeriosis is 18 times more common in pregnant women than in the nonpregnant population.
-Listerial infections in pregnant women account for up to 25% of all listerial infections.
+As the typical mode of transmission of Listeria to a neonate is from mother to child, it is essential to be aware of symptoms and signs present in the expecting mother as well as the neonate.
+Listeriosis is 18 times more common in pregnant individuals than in the nonpregnant population.
+Listeria infections in pregnant patients account for up to 25% of all Listeria infections.

-In pregnant women, a listeriosis infection is most likely to be contracted within the third trimester, with increased chance of fetal death the later it is into the pregnancy.
-It is possible for the organism to spread across the placenta, for aspiration of infected amniotic fluid, or for ascending infection from the vaginal flora.
-Though the indicators of listeriosis in pregnant women are rather unspecific (or sometimes even absent), they include backache, sore throat, flu-like symptoms, or gastroenteritis.
+In pregnant individuals, a Listeria infection is most likely to be contracted during the third trimester, with increased chance of fetal death the later into pregnancy the disease is contracted.
+It is possible for the organism to spread across the placenta, for the fetus to aspirate infected amniotic fluid, or for ascending infection from the vaginal canal.
+Although the symptoms of listeriosis in pregnant patients are rather nonspecific (or sometimes even absent), they include backache, sore throat, flu-like symptoms, and/or gastroenteritis.

-Neonatal listeriosis has 2 different types of clinical presentations in the neonates, namely early- and late-onset disease.
+Neonatal listeriosis has 2 different clinical presentations: early- and late-onset disease.

 Early-onset neonatal listeriosis is usually acquired by transplacental transmission or aspiration of infected amniotic fluid.
-Symptoms of this clinical disease present within 5 days of the birth (mean age of 36 hours).
-Neonates are usually preterm, associated with chorioamnionitis.
-Septicemia (80%), respiratory distress or pneumonia (40%), and meningitis (25%) are typical clinical manifestations in neonates.
-Granulomatosis infantisepticum, presenting as diffuse erythematous rash with small granulomatous nodules, is a pathognomonic feature of early-onset listeriosis.
-There is 20%-40% mortality rate in early-onset neonatal listeriosis.
+It presents within 5 days of birth (mean age of 36 hours).
+Granulomatosis infantisepticum, presenting as a diffuse, erythematous rash with small granulomatous nodules, is a pathognomonic feature of early-onset listeriosis.
+There is a 20%-40% mortality rate in early-onset neonatal listeriosis.

-In contrast, late-onset neonatal listeriosis is thought to occur during delivery through the birth canal or nosocomial contamination.
+In contrast, late-onset neonatal listeriosis is thought to occur during vaginal delivery or secondary to nosocomial contamination.
 It typically begins after 5 days postpartum (mean age of 2 weeks).
 Affected neonates are typically born at term, and they present with septicemia and meningitis.
 However, the mortality rate is lower (0%-20%).